hammerill/Sand-Box2D/README.md

 - Add support for loading custom levels ([documentation](https://github.com/Hammerill/Sand-Box2D-levels) about it already in development).
 - Implement level editor (right now to make levels you need to manually edit JSON).
-- Add support of bunch of objects.
+- Add support of a lot of objects.

 Feel free to propose ideas [here](https://github.com/Hammerill/Sand-Box2D/issues)!

 ## Controls